-After installing Microsoft .NET framework on your computer, you may observe mscorsvw.exe process running in the background in the Task Manager.
-Sometimes, this process consumes up to 100 percent CPU usage and slows your system down, let’s take a look at what is this process and how to disable mscorsvw.exe from running in the task manager.
+After installing Microsoft .NET framework on your computer, you can notice mscorsvw.exe process running in the background in the Task Manager.
+Sometimes, this process consumes up to 100 percent of CPU and slows down your system, let’s take a look at what is this process?
+And how to disable it from running.

 Mscorsvw.exe is a process related to Microsoft .NET framework and is used to precompile .Net framework assemblies in the background.

-Normally precompiling high priority assemblies will be done by mscorsvw.exe process with in 5 to 10 minutes, and then it will try to process low priority assemblies when your computer is idle.
+Normally precompiling high priority assemblies will be done by mscorsvw.exe within 5 to 10 minutes, and then, it will try to process low priority assemblies when your computer is idle.

-Whatever be the reason if you found mscorsvw.exe process running in task manager annoying we can shutdown mscorsvw.exe process quickly.
+Whatever be the reason if you found that process as annoying, let me tell you we can shut down mscorsvw.exe process quickly.

 Disabling or stopping mscorsvw.exe

-2. Open the command prompt by typing cmd in run box and press enter.
+2. Open the command prompt by typing cmd in the run box (use Win key+R ) and press enter.

-3. Now, we need to specify the above path in command and now type ngen.exe executequeueditems and press enter as shown below.
+4. Now, we need to specify the above mentioned path in command and type ngen.exe executequeueditems and press enter as shown below without quotes.

-4. Now wait for the process to precompile all assemblies, after couple of minutes it will be completed.
+5. Now wait for the process to precompile all the assemblies, after a couple of minutes it will be completed.

 6. Restart your computer.